-Exercise #2: Query Using Concepts
+Query Exercise #2

-- Write a query to pull all active projects starting in 2015 with a count of their tasks. - Use aliases for table names and rename columns to be meaningful - a.
-Start with a select from the investment table to pull all investments (projects, ideas, other, etc.)
+- Write a query to pull all active projects starting in 2018 with a count of their tasks. - Use aliases for table names and rename columns to be meaningful - Start with a select from the investment table to pull all investments (projects, ideas, other, etc.)